ManuNeuro/cortana/README.md

 ## Language

 By default the language is english, but you can use french as well.
-To do so you have to hadd the extension of Sphinx for [french](https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst) into the appropriate folder.
+To do so you have to add the extension of Sphinx for [french](https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst) into the appropriate folder.

 ## API key
 You need to create a file `api_key.py` inside which you have `secret_ket` with the API provided in your openIA account.